-People Like Us, Louise Fein’s poignant debut novel, a forbidden love story set in Leipzig during the 1930s, has been bought UK & Commonwealth rights (excluding Canada) by commissioning editor Hannah Smith at Head of Zeus in a two-book deal from Caroline Hardman.
-The book is set to be published in hardback, ebook and audio in January 2020, will the paperback to follow in September.
-In the US rights were sold to William Morrow and will be published in May 2020.
+The book is set to be published in hardback, ebook and audio in January 2020, with the paperback to follow in September.
+In the US rights were sold to William Morrow.
+People Like Us will be published there in May 2020.

 Rights have also been sold in the Netherlands to Xander in a pre-empt, to Sonzogno in Italy at auction, and in a pre-empt to Nemira in Romania, by Rights Director Thérèse Coen.

-But Walter changes everything.
-Blond haired, blue-eyed, perfect in every way Walter.
-The boy who saved her life when she was a young child.
-Her brother’s childhood best friend.
+Until Walter changes everything.
+Blond-haired, blue-eyed, perfect in every way Walter.
+The boy who saved her life.
 A Jew.

-Fein said: “WI am absolutely thrilled to be working with Hannah and the team at Head of Zeus, as well as Liz Stein at William Morrow.
+Fein said: “I am absolutely thrilled to be working with Hannah and the team at Head of Zeus, as well as Liz Stein at William Morrow.
 Having begun work on People Like Us during my MA in Creative Writing at St Mary’s University, London, to see the result in print is literally a dream come true.

 “It has been a huge journey from a personal perspective, exploring the turbulent times my father’s family lived through and endured.
 It is also one that has worrying overtures in today’s world of increasing intolerance and anti-Semitic sentiment.
 I am delighted that Hetty and Walter’s story has found a way into the world and hope that it will generate thought and discussion.”